-He is the author of Water, Civilisation and Power in Sudan.
+He is the author of two monographs: Water, Civilisation and Power in Sudan.
 The Political Economy of Military-Islamist State Building (Cambridge University Press) and Why Comrades Go To War.
 Liberation Politics and the Outbreak of Africa’s Deadliest Conflict (with Philip Roessler, Oxford University Press/Hurst).
-He is also the editor of Environmental Politics in the Middle East.
-Local Struggles, Global Connections (Oxford University Press/Hurst) and of Marx and Lenin in Africa and Asia: Socialism(s) and Socialist Legacies (special issue for Third World Quarterly).

-Dr Verhoeven is a Senior Advisor to the European Institute of Peace.
+Dr. Verhoeven is a Senior Advisor to the European Institute of Peace.
 He also founded the Oxford University China-Africa Network in 2009 and remains its Convenor.
-He is an Associate Member of the Department of Politics & International Relations at the University of Oxford.
+He is an Associate Member of the Department of Politics & International Relations at the University of Oxford and was a Visiting Scholar at the Department of Politics and International Studies of the University of Cambridge.
 He has collaborated extensively with key policy actors, including the World Bank, the European Union, various agencies of the United Nations, governments in Africa, Europe, the Middle East and North America and non-governmental organizations.
 For more than a decade, he has served as an expert witness in various legal cases pertaining to mass atrocities, development-induced displacement and human rights violations in various African states.